Tinder has a reputation for one night stands, hookups and booty calls.

 Luckily, we can change those odds in your favor.
 Read all about it in the next tip on attraction.

-#3: How to tell if your match wants a relationship
+How to tell if your match is marriage-minded

 How do you do this?